Basel Abbas & Ruanne Abu-Rahme in-conversation with Hazem Jamjoum

 Book Now

-Join the artists Ruanne Abu-Rahme & Basel Abbas for an in-conversation hosted by Hazem Jamjoum that gives insight to their practice and new work on display at Nottingham Contemporary in the exhibition Prisoners of Love: Until the Sun of Freedom.
+Join the artists Ruanne Abu-Rahme & Basel Abbas for an in-conversation moderated by Hazem Jamjoum that gives insight to their practice and new work on display at Nottingham Contemporary in the exhibition Prisoners of Love: Until the Sun of Freedom.

 Access